cmsc398w/course_docs/documentation/src/Notes/Networking.md

   * `Request timed out` or `100% packet loss`: No replies were received.
 The host might be down, unreachable, or a firewall might be blocking the ping requests or replies.
   * `Destination Host Unreachable`: A router along the path reported that it doesn't know how to reach the destination network or host.
 This often points to a routing issue closer to your end or the destination's end.

-To diagnose issues systematically, use `ping` in a specific order, moving outwards from your own machine:
+To diagnose issues systematically, you can try to use `ping` in a specific order, moving outwards from your own machine:

 1. **`ping 127.0.0.1` (or `ping localhost`)**: Tests your machine's own network stack.
 If this fails, there's a fundamental problem with your OS networking setup.
 2. **`ping <your_own_IP>`**: Tests your specific network interface configuration.
 Should work if step 1 works.